hpvb/yum_s3_sync/README.md

 ## Installation

 Clone this git repository and build a Gem.
 The program should work without additional dependencies on RHEL/Centos 6 with EPEL enabled.
+It is tested on Ruby 1.8.7 and 2.1

 ## Usage